jaywoo0830a/distributed-wallet-service/WALLET_API.md

 * `DepositIntent` — observe and finalize incoming funds
 * `WithdrawalIntent` — reserve funds and later send them out

-An intent represents **a decision**, not an immediate blockchain action.
+An intent represents **a financial decision**, not an immediate wallet or blockchain action.

 ---